Greater Advancements for Sustainability in Aviation

 - Delta Air Lines committed $1 billion from 2020 to 2030 towards reducing all of its fossil fuel emissions using clean air technologies and other projects to mitigate emission waste.
 It also is removing all single-use plastics from its flight, anticipating the elimination of 300,000 pounds of plastic each year.

 In addition to these examples for more sustainability in aviation, airports around the world are embracing AI-driven data to fuel autonomous vehicles and self-direct equipment that streamlines many tasks such as aircraft fueling, making them more efficient, cost-effective, and sustainable.
 The use of power grids and microgrids are optimizing airport power grid operations, enabling both airlines and airports to electrify buildings and support vehicles while reducing their fossil fuel dependency.
-There also has been an increase in the “greening” of passenger shuttles, belt and container loaders, catering trucks through fleet electrification,
+There also has been an increase in the “greening” of passenger shuttles, belt and container loaders, and catering trucks through fleet electrification.

 Across wide areas of airline, airport and ground handling operations, the application of optimization software is also having a measurable impact on aviation sustainability.
 From optimizing workforce management and task prioritization, to real-time planning and turnaround management, ground handling equipment location and resource management, and disruption management, optimization software’s mathematical algorithms, combined with Artificial Intelligence, Machine Learning, Operations Research, and fuzzy logic are facilitating advancements in process optimization, resilience, and sustainability.